 An ecosystem-wide effort

-Many groups and individuals are involved in Impact Frontiers, including a cohort of innovative asset managers and owners; experienced convenors; and partners that are helping to build the field of impact investing.
-The Canadian cohort is part of a global network of Impact Frontiers, running cohorts in 2021 in Canada, the US, Asia and the UK.
+Many groups and individuals were involved in Impact Frontiers, including a cohort of innovative asset managers and owners; experienced convenors; and partners that are helping to build the field of impact investing.
+The Canadian cohort was part of a global network of Impact Frontiers, running cohorts around the world.

-Impact Frontiers and Rally Assets are co-convening the program in Canada.
+Impact Frontiers and Rally Assets co-convened the program in Canada.

 Rally Assets is an impact investment management and advisory firm.
 The firm helps investors generate positive social and environmental impact alongside a financial return.